chaosjester/PHPInstallMiiRepoAdmin/readme.md

 Download latest release

-Create SQL database on your server, along with a user that has access to create tables and modify tables
+You might need to create SQL database on your server, along with a user that has access to create tables and modify tables, though the installer may create them for you

-Unzip, edit /reposettings.php and /admin/includes/connection.php

 Upload to webhost

-Go to http://yourrepo.com/admin/register.php and click the "Create Tables" button to create the database tables
+Go to http://yourrepo.com/, you will be directed to the install page

-On the register page, create your admin account
+On the install page, follow the directions to create the database and user

 Head back to http://yourrepo.com/admin and ensure you can log in

-Create additional admin accounts if required, otherwise it is advised to delete the register.php file
+Create additional admin accounts if required, otherwise it is advised to delete the /admin/install directory

 Once in, the interface is pretty straight forward.